ramitha742003/Image-Gallery/README.md

 # Image-Gallery

-This is a front-end based photography website where the photographers will add their photos (such as nature, etc.) or delete them.
+Designed a front-end based photography website where the photographers will add their photos (such as nature, etc.) or delete them.
-The visitors who visits the website wants to contact a photographer can message the them through contact us.
+The visitors who visit the website wants to contact the photographers can message them through contact us page.

 Tools used: HTML, CSS, JavaScript.